progit/progit/en/01-introduction/01-chapter1.markdown

 After it’s installed, you have both a command-line version (including an SSH client that will come in handy later) and the standard GUI.

+Note on Windows usage: you should use Git with the provided msysGit shell (Unix style), it allows to use the complex lines of command given in this book.
+If you need, for some reason, to use the native Windows shell / command line console, you have to use double quotes instead of simple quotes (for parameters with spaces in them) and you must quote the parameters ending with the circumflex accent (^) if they are last on the line, as it is a continuation symbol in Windows.

 ## First-Time Git Setup ##

 Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
 You should have to do these things only once; they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.